Skip to main content

 The shocked CFO asks the obvious question: “How did we miss this by 350%?”

-The answer was simple but devastating: They had no visibility into what was coming.
+The answer was simple but devastating: they had no visibility into what was coming.
 The emergency requests weren't surprises to the assets—they were surprises to the budget:

-• 14 HVAC units at Science Hall, all installed 2002, reaching end-of-life simultaneously: $1.8M
+• 14 HVAC units at Science Hall, all installed 2002, reaching end-of-life simultaneously—$1.8M

-• Campus-wide elevator modernization (equipment at 85%+ lifecycle): $1.3M
+• Campus-wide elevator modernization with equipment at 85%+ lifecycle—$1.3M

-• Building envelope repairs (roofs, windows): $350K
+• Building envelope repairs including roofs and windows—$350K

 The painful irony: Every single failure was 100% predictable.
 The Science Hall HVAC was installed in 2002—standard 20-year equipment life meant it would expire around 2022.
 The elevators had documented service lives.
 The electrical systems were commissioned in 1992.
 These weren't surprise failures—they were planned obsolescence without planned replacement.